-Who can volunteer: Volunteers for AmeriCorps must be at least 17 years old.
-VISTA volunteers may be 18 years of age or older.
+Who can volunteer: Volunteers for most AmeriCorps programs must be at least 18 years old.
+Related programs may only require that you’re 16, 17 or older.

 How it can help you pay down your loans: All AmeriCorps volunteers qualify for forbearance during service.
 You might also get some of your interest covered while your loans are in forbearance.

-Following 12 months of full-time service, AmeriCorps volunteers receive the Segal AmeriCorps Education Award, which is tied to the maximum amount for the Pell Grant that year ($5,920 for 2017-2018).
-VISTA volunteers may elect to receive an end-of-service cash stipend in lieu of the Segal Award.
+Following 12 months of full-time service, AmeriCorps volunteers receive the Segal AmeriCorps Education Award, which is tied to the maximum amount for the Pell Grant that year ($6,345 for 2020-2021).

 AmeriCorps volunteers can also count time in AmeriCorps toward Public Service Loan Forgiveness.

 What it is: Teach for America is designed “to enlist, develop, and mobilize as many as possible of our nation’s most promising future leaders to grow and strengthen the movement for educational equity and excellence.”

 Teachers who opt to give their time to Teach for America serve in underserved districts, often in inner-city or rural areas, where they work with economically disadvantaged populations.

-Who can volunteer: Participants must have an undergraduate degree from an accredited college by their first day of training; have a minimum grade point average of 2.5; and be a citizen, legal permanent resident, or Deferred Action for Childhood Arrivals recipient.
+Who can volunteer: Participants must have an undergraduate degree from an accredited college by their first day of training; have a minimum GPA of 2.5; and be a citizen, legal permanent resident, or Deferred Action for Childhood Arrivals recipient.

 What it is: The Peace Corps, inaugurated by President John F. Kennedy in 1961, sends Americans abroad to tackle the most pressing needs of people around the world.

 Peace Corps volunteers work for sustainable change at the grassroots level while becoming global citizens and serving their country.

 What it is: The National Health Service Corps, a division of the U.S. Department of Health & Human Services, helps bring health care to those in impoverished, remote, or otherwise underserved areas.
 The program enlists medical, dental, and behavioral health professionals.

 Who can volunteer: Volunteers must be primary care physicians with one of the following qualifications: